ddamato/vari-bio/README.md

 - If you are using `<p/>` elements (or any elements that include margin), it is recommended to remove that margin.
 - If your content includes hyphens (`-`), it is recommended to replace with a "[Non-breaking hyphen](https://en.wikipedia.org/wiki/Wikipedia:Non-breaking_hyphen)" (`‑`) so the width calculations do not attempt to break into separate lines.
+- It is recommended to not break on punctuation, for example `<a href="#">my link</a>.`.
+Notice the `.` at the end which will create a very small, perhaps unnecessary redaction for the animation.
+Attempt to curate content to include punctuation.
 - In order to progressively enhance the component, consider setting the opacity to `0` for elements that should not be shown while the component loads.
 This could be all of the content or a single paragraph.

 ```css